Skip to main content

 3. Include relevant logs from ~/.local/state/smolvm/*.log

-4. Join the Celesto AI Slack community
+4. Join the Celesto AI Discord community

 Known limitations